-The scarcity of the Application's analysis of the hazards and damage threatened by the Angelina solar project has deprived the Concerned Citizens of their right to comment on and test the Project's impacts and the proposed certificate conditions.
-For the same reason, the Staff and the Board have not had the information necessary to make informed decisions about issuing a certificate for this Project.
-The Amended Stipulation does not seek to correct this situation.
-The Board should not issue a certificate based on this inadequate record, but instead should reopen the Application with instructions to supply the missing information to allow the Board to make an informed decision.
+The scarcity of the Angelina's analysis of the hazards and damage threatened by the Project has deprived the Concerned Citizens of their right to comment on and test the Project's impacts and the proposed certificate conditions.
+For the same reason, the Staff and the Board have not required Angelina to provide the information necessary to make informed decisions about issuing a certificate for this Project.
+The Amended Stipulation did not correct this situation.
+The Board should not issue a certificate based on this inadequate record, but instead should deny the certificate or reopen the record with instructions to supply the missing information to allow the Board to make an informed decision.

-Although Angelina and Staff will tell the Board that it should defer to the Amended Stipulation and approve the Project with the Amended Stipulation's conditions, a stipulation signed by allied parties over the objections of other parties is not entitled to deference.
+Although Angelina and Staff have told the Board that it should defer to the Amended Stipulation and approve the Project with the Amended Stipulation's conditions, a stipulation signed by allied parties over the objections of other parties is not entitled to deference.
 If it were, any two or more aligned parties (e.g., two Concerned Citizen intervenors) could sign a stipulation over other parties' objection and obtain the Board's blessing for it.
-The parties signing the Amended Stipulation do not have to live next door to the Project's hazards, so they do not represent the Concerned Citizens' interests and that fact is reflected in the Amended Stipulation's failure to address these hazards.
-It is the Board's statutory responsibility to make sure Angelina has provided a complete and honest assessment of the Project's hazards and has designed the Project to reduce those hazards to a minimum.
-Adopting the Amended Stipulation will not fulfill this responsibility.
+Therefore, the Board's statement (at Page 125, ¶ 315) that the Amended Stipulation is entitled to "substantial weight" is erroneous.
+A stipulation of parties is merely a recommendation and is in no sense legally binding upon the Board.
+Duff v.
+Pub.
+Utilities Comm'n, 56 Ohio St. 2d 367, 379 (1978) (applying this standard to the PUCO).
+The Board may take the stipulation into consideration, but must determine what is just and reasonable from the evidence presented at the hearing.
+Id.
+Moreover, the parties signing the Amended Stipulation do not have to live next door to the Project's hazards, so they do not represent the Concerned Citizens' interests and that fact is reflected in the Amended Stipulation's failure to address these hazards.
+The Board has the statutory responsibility to make sure Angelina has provided a complete and honest assessment of the Project's hazards and has designed the Project to reduce those hazards to a minimum.
+Deferring to the Amended Stipulation and adopting it does not fulfill this responsibility.